Created on

 Verify that there are indeed packets being sent from the SNMP manager to the firewall.
 To do so, run the following CLI command:

-The SNMP manager IP must be added under System -> SNMP -> SNMP V2 or SNMP V3 settings as shown below:
+The SNMP manager IP must be added under System -> SNMP -> SNMP V2 or SNMP V3 settings, as shown below:

-Important: The SNMP community names mentioned in the firewall and the SNMP manager must be the same.
-For example: in the above SNMP setting, the SNMP community name was configured as 'public', so the same should be defined in the SNMP manager.
-Also, SNMP should be enabled in the corresponding firewall interface as shown in the image below:
+Important: The SNMP community names, user, and authentication/encryption settings in the firewall and the SNMP manager must be the same.
+For example, in the above SNMP setting, the SNMP community name was configured as 'public', so the same should be defined in the SNMP manager.

 Additional Debugs: Conduct a debug flow to verify traffic is being accepted:

-Reference for debug flow: If the problem persists after verifying all of these settings, contact TAC for further support. |
+Reference for debug flow: Note: Make sure that FortiGate is not relying on a different interface or via a different route.
+If the problem persists after verifying all of these settings, contact TAC for further support. |

 The Fortinet Security Fabric brings together the concepts of convergence and consolidation to provide comprehensive cybersecurity protection for all users, devices, and applications and across all network edges.